ydb-platform/ydb/ydb/docs/en/core/yql/tutorial/update.md

 # Updating data with UPDATE

-Update data in the table using the [UPDATE](../reference/syntax/update.md) operator:
+Update data in the table using the [UPDATE](../reference/syntax/update.md) operator.

 {% include [yql-reference-prerequisites](_includes/yql_tutorial_prerequisites.md) %}